cankargin515/Correlation-Analysis-Between-Spotify-Music-Listening-and-Studying-Hours/README.md

   -Cleaning and formatting datasets.

-3. Exploratory Data Analysis (EDA) a)Analyzing distributions and identifying trends. b)Visualizing listening patterns during work hours versus leisure.
+2. Exploratory Data Analysis (EDA):

+   -Analyzing distributions and identifying trends.

+   -Visualizing listening patterns during work hours versus leisure.

-4. Correlation Analysis
+3. Correlation Analysis:

-   a)Using statistical methods to measure the correlation between work hours and listening habits. b)Identifying significant patterns or anomalies.
+   -Using statistical methods to measure the correlation between work hours and listening habits.

+   -Identifying significant patterns or anomalies.

-5. Visualization and Insights
+4. Visualization and Insights:

-   a)Creating visual representations
+   -Creating visual representations

-   b)Summarizing key insights.
+   -Summarizing key insights.

+5. Finalization and Documentation:

-6. Finalization and Documentation a)Compiling results into a clear and concise report. b)Ensuring the repository is well-documented and ready for grading.
+   -Compiling results into a clear and concise report.

+   -Ensuring the repository is well-documented and ready for grading.

 # Tools and Libraries
    - Pandas and Numpy for data manipulation

    - Matplotlib and Seaborn for data visualization